To create a new schedule item, click on an Add icon2, then:

 This command signs up any specified people for all of the indicated schedule items.
 For example, if you enter 3 dates and 2 people, it does 6 signups.

 This command works on the schedule items with the specified activity name, time info, and dates.
 If the activity does not yet exist, it is created.
 If no times are provided, a Planning Action is created.
 If a start time is provided, a Background On-site Task is created.
 If both times are provided, a Main On-site Task is created.

 This command also creates any identified schedule items that do not yet exist.
 When it creates a schedule item, it sets the item's # of spots.
 If the Spots/Item field is set, it uses that.
 If not, it uses the number of people being signed up.
-If both are absent, it uses 0 (which says to allow unlimited signups).
+If both are absent, the new item allows unlimited signups.

 The dates are gotten from the Their Dates field.
 When this field contains a list of dates, any after the 1st can be a single number.
 If so, its month and year are set from the preceding date on the line (e.g. 4/23+24 is short for 4/23 and 4/24).
 All the usual PRESTO date formats are allowed.
 Also if a year is omitted, it is defaulted with respect to the event's start date.

 A composite task is a multi-day and/or multi-person task.
 For example, if you were creating a schedule to refinish a kitchen, you might want to allocate 2 people for 2 days to the Demolish Old Cabinets task.

 Choosing to explode composite tasks has two benefits.
 You can reassign individual person-days when necessary (e.g. illness), and you can now use the Calendar schedule layout to show exactly who is doing what when.

 If you want to generate a report about a project's tasks, including its composite tasks, you should: